PaskLab/adastry-ui/docs/docs/get-started/create-an-account.md

 Then a new account will be generated with a random username & password.
 You can then change them in the app settings by signing in with that same wallet account.

+## Account recovery

+Email password recovery is not implemented at the moment.
+Instead we chose to go the **Web3** way and use the proof of ownership.

+Once authenticated on the application, access the **"settings > security"** page and add one or more [verified accounts](/learn/docs/get-started/verified-accounts).
+This way, if you ever loose you password, you'll be able to sign in and set a new one.